VO2 Max After 40: Why It Matters and How to Improve It

 High-intensity interval training (HIIT)

 The research is unambiguous: high-intensity intervals are significantly more effective than moderate continuous exercise for improving VO2 max.
-A 2024 systematic review and meta-analysis in Sports Medicine – Open confirmed that HIIT significantly improved cardiorespiratory fitness in older adults compared with both other-exercise interventions and non-exercise controls.
+A 2024 systematic review and meta-analysis in Sports Medicine – Open covering 44 randomized controlled trials confirmed that HIIT significantly improved cardiorespiratory fitness in older adults compared with both other-exercise interventions and non-exercise controls (Liang et al., 2024).

 The key is spending time at 90–95% of your maximum heart rate, the zone where your heart operates at peak stroke volume, driving the adaptations that increase VO2 max.